Become a Wholetime Firefighter

 You will start your career with us on a salary of £27,178 which will then rise to £28,310 upon completion of basic training after 14 weeks.
 After your initial training, you will then continue to develop your skills.
 Once competent, your annual salary will rise to £36,226.

-Bedfordshire Fire and Rescue Service is one of the very few services that work on a 24hr- on, 72hr- off shift rotation.
-This means that wholetime firefighters work a 24-hour shift on station, followed by a 3 day (72 hours) rest period.
+Bedfordshire Fire & Rescue Service is one of the very few services that work on a 24hr- on, 72hr- off shift rotation.
+This means that Wholetime Firefighters work a 24-hour shift on station, followed by a 3 day (72 hours) rest period.

-Each wholetime station specialises in a different area of emergency response, such as water-related rescues, hazardous material contamination, through to animal rescue.
+Each Wholetime station specialises in a different area of emergency response, such as water-related rescues, hazardous material contamination, or animal rescue.

 An increasing part of the Firefighters role is to encourage a safer community by preventing fires and emergencies before they happen and to make sure people understand the risks of fire and what they can do to protect themselves.